-A big hit in electricity prices is expected in 2020 in South Africa; and every year after that with Eskom in big trouble.
+A big hit in electricity prices is expected every July in South Africa; Eskom, our utility provider is in big trouble.
 This article was first published in the Witness in the column by Bernard Preston entitled Our Green Home.

 Never was there a better time to go solar.
-Prices of panels have risen due to the week rand but excellent lithium batteries and inverters are manufactured right here in SA.
+Panels have doubled in size making them easier to install; excellent lithium batteries and inverters are manufactured right here in South Africa.

-With the City stating that they need over a billion rand, which they obviously don’t have, to upgrade their ageing infrastructure which has “reached the end of its life,” things are only going to get worse with the added widespread vandalism and theft of electricity.
+The City has stated that they need over a billion rand which they obviously don’t have, to upgrade their ageing infrastructure that has “reached the end of its life;” matters are only going to get worse with the added widespread vandalism and theft of electricity.

-You could tomorrow put in 5kW of panels with a 7.4 kW lithium ion battery and a 5 kW inverter, for around R170,000.
+You could tomorrow put in 5kW of panels with a 7.4 lithium ion battery and a five kilowatt inverter for less than R200,000.
 You do the numbers and you’ll find the return far better than anything the stock exchange can offer.
 Go for more if you can afford it.

-We recommend that you stay on the grid, but go for prepaid electricity; you pay only for what you use in inclement weather and when you need to use the oven at night, for example.
-Only turn on the mains switch when you need power to help avert surges.
+We recommend that you stay on the grid but go for prepaid electricity; you pay only for what you use in inclement weather and when you need the oven at night for example.
+But in general keep the mains switch firmly in the off-position to help avert surges.

-It does mean gladly accepting certain limitations, otherwise you will be frustrated that you have to do your roasting in daylight; and other heavy power users.
+It does mean gladly accepting certain limitations otherwise you will be frustrated.
+For example that you have to do your roasting in daylight; and other heavy power appliances.
 Or buy a second battery but they aren’t cheap.
 Is washing the dishes the old-fashioned way now and then so dreadful?